-&lt;sup>43 The term relevant competent authorities in Recommendation 17 means (i) the home authority, that should be involved for the understanding of group policies and controls at group-wide level, and (ii) the host authorities, that should be involved for the branches/subsidiaries.
+The term relevant competent authorities in Recommendation 17 means (i) the home authority, that should be involved for the understanding of group policies and controls at group-wide level, and (ii) the host authorities, that should be involved for the branches/subsidiaries.

-RECOMMENDATION 18 INTERNAL CONTROLS AND FOREIGN BRANCHES AND SUBSIDIARIES
+INTERNAL CONTROLS AND FOREIGN BRANCHES AND SUBSIDIARIES

-- 18.1 Financial institutions should be required to implement programmes against ML/TF, which have regard to the ML/TF risks and the size of the business, and which include the following internal policies, procedures and controls: - (a) compliance management arrangements (including the appointment of a compliance officer at the management level); - (b) screening procedures to ensure high standards when hiring employees; - (c) an ongoing employee training programme; and - (d) an independent audit function to test the system. - 18.2 Financial groups should be required to implement group-wide programmes against ML/TF, which should be applicable, and appropriate to, all branches and majority-owned subsidiaries of the financial group.
-These should include the measures set out in criterion 18.1 and also: - (a) policies and procedures for sharing information required for the purposes of CDD and ML/TF risk management; - (b) the provision, at group-level compliance, audit, and/or AML/CFT functions, of customer, account, and transaction information from branches and subsidiaries when necessary for AML/CFT purposes; and - (c) adequate safeguards on the confidentiality and use of information exchanged. - 18.3 Financial institutions should be required to ensure that their foreign branches and majority-owned subsidiaries apply AML/CFT measures consistent with the home country requirements, where the minimum AML/CFT requirements of the host country are less strict than those of the home country, to the extent that host country laws and regulations permit.
+- Financial institutions should be required to implement programmes against ML/TF, which have regard to the ML/TF risks and the size of the business, and which include the following internal policies, procedures and controls: - (a) compliance management arrangements (including the appointment of a compliance officer at the management level); - (b) screening procedures to ensure high standards when hiring employees; - (c) an ongoing employee training programme; and - (d) an independent audit function to test the system. - Financial groups should be required to implement group-wide programmes against ML/TF, which should be applicable, and appropriate to, all branches and majority-owned subsidiaries of the financial group.
+These should include the measures set out in criterion 18.1 and also: - (a) policies and procedures for sharing information required for the purposes of CDD and ML/TF risk management; - (b) the provision, at group-level compliance, audit, and/or AML/CFT functions, of customer, account, and transaction information from branches and subsidiaries when necessary for AML/CFT purposes.
+This should include information and analysis of transactions or activities which appear unusual (if such analysis was done)61.
+Similarly branches and subsidiaries should receive such information from these group-level functions when relevant and appropriate to risk management62; and - (c) adequate safeguards on the confidentiality and use of information exchanged, including safeguards to prevent tipping-off. - 18.3 Financial institutions should be required to ensure that their foreign branches and majority-owned subsidiaries apply AML/CFT measures consistent with the home country requirements, where the minimum AML/CFT requirements of the host country are less strict than those of the home country, to the extent that host country laws and regulations permit.

-If the host country does not permit the proper implementation of AML/CFT measures consistent with the home country requirements, financial groups should be required to apply appropriate additional measures to manage the ML/TF risks, and inform their home supervisors.
+If the host country does not permit the proper implementation of AML/CFT measures consistent with the home country requirements, financial groups should be required to